emfomy/cosmel/cosmel/README.rst

 The database are stored in ``data/demo/repo/``.

-See more details in :ref:`IntroDatabaseGeneration` and :ref:`UsageDatabaseGeneration`.
+See more details in :ref:`UsageDatabaseGeneration`.

 Training